In 2024, divers highlight a three-ton fishing net, which divers had surveyed in the summer of 2023

-Volunteer divers pull out several tons of fishing nets, ahead of the propaganda-hungry "rescuers".
+Volunteer divers highlight a fishing net weighing several tons, which the divers had surveyed in the summer of 2023.
 "Our goal was simply to clean the sea of hazardous waste."
 This is a strong signal to society - "Care for the environment must not become a propaganda tool"

 It all started in 2023, when Daivings divers discovered this huge net, filmed it, surveyed it and sank it, removing several hundred floats to reduce its danger.
 Information about the location of the network entered the public domain, and several organizations began to search for information about its location, "leaking" the location, in order to use this finding for their own propaganda purposes.
 Upon learning of these intentions, the "Daivings" team decided to act immediately.